jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 Initial task for EVERY phase: (include literally, do not compress this)

     SUBSTEP 1: List all files in the dev session directory using fresh execution of ls or an equivalent directory listing command, not from memory.
     Output the complete list to chat.
+Use a simple command that is guaranteed to be reliable (no fancy options or flags).
+This should be a short list of files.
+It will also potentially reveal files inside a special "exclude" folder, which will be ignored in the next step.

-    SUBSTEP 2: Read every single file from that list in full using the Read tool.
-    Do not skip any files.
+    SUBSTEP 2: Read every single file from that list in full using the Read tool, except for files in the "exclude" subfolder if present.
+Do not skip any other files (any files outside of the "exclude" folder).
 Do not decide some are "not relevant."
 Do not read only the first N lines of any files.
-Read them all from start to finish, no exceptions.
+    Read them all from start to finish, with only one solitary exception: skip all files in the "exclude" subfolder.

-    SUBSTEP 3: Attest explicitly in chat: "I freshly discovered and read all [N] files in the dev session directory in their entirety: [list each filename].
+    SUBSTEP 3: Attest compliance explicitly in chat: "I freshly listed and read all [N] non-excluded files in the dev session directory in their entirety:
-    I have not skipped, summarized, or selectively read any files currently present on the filesystem in that folder."
+    [list each filename that is not in the exclude folder].
+I have not skipped, summarized, or selectively read any files currently present on the filesystem in the dev session folder, except for files in the "exclude" subfolder, which I deliberately ignored as the only exception to this full reading requirement."

     If you cannot truthfully make this statement, STOP and complete the reading.